shivajiva101/sban/README.md

 to minetest.conf, and after a server restart, will expire 90 days after the ban was set.
 If required, longer ban durations can still be set with the tempban command.

-<b>Please note:</b> if you delete or adjust the setting, after restarting the server, bans
+<b>Please note:</b> existing ban expiry dates are not affected by changing this setting,
-created while the setting was active will not change and will retain their original expiry date.
+ including permanent bans but they will be applied to any subsequent new bans.

-#### sban.accounts_per_id
+<b>sban.accounts_per_id</b>

 Restricts how many accounts an id can have.